Yuhala/tees-for-dummies/riscv-pmp/visionfive2.md

-[^1]: The VisionFive SoC provides two-switch RGPIO header which determines which storage device will be used to load the OS image.[See RGPIO configuration here](https://doc-en.rvspace.org/VisionFive2/PDF/VisionFive2_QSG.pdf) (page 39)
+[^1]: The VisionFive SoC provides a two-switch RGPIO header which determines which storage device will be used to load the OS image.[See RGPIO configuration here](https://doc-en.rvspace.org/VisionFive2/PDF/VisionFive2_QSG.pdf) (page 39)